 Becker's finding that complementarity (or supermodularity) yields positive sorting launched the immense literature on pairwise matching.
-But an impassable wall of mathematical complexity has prevented any general theory for non-assortative matching - despite many economic models needing such a theory.
-This paper bypasses the solution of the optimal matching, and nevertheless derives the missing general theory for comparative statics.
-We argue that the PQD stochastic order captures the economic notion of increasing sorting, and then answer the typical comparative static economist want: what productivity or type distribution shifts increase sorting in the PQD order?
+But an impassable wall of mathematical complexity has stopped any general predictive matching theory.
+Yet many economic models need a less restrictive theory.
+This paper derives the missing general theory by focusing on the comparative statics, and bypasses solving the optimal matching.
+We find the productivity and type distribution shifts that increase sorting - where the PQD stochastic order captures the economic notion of increasing sorting.